freref/spsc-queue/README.md

 There are **2 implementations** of the queue.
 One that uses a slack space in the buffer and allows the user to set any capacity, and one that enforces power-of-2 (po2) capacity.
 The po2 implementation is faster due to less expensive arithmetic operations.
 The user can choose which implementation they want to use by setting the ``enforce_po2`` flag to ``true``.
-I opted for this interface over detecting if the capacity is po2, because the ``enforce_po2`` flag makes the choice explicit and known at comptime.
-I prefer making the difference visible to the user so there’s no “magic” happening under the hood.
-This way it’s clear that there are two distinct implementations with different trade-offs.
+I opted for this interface over detecting if the capacity is po2, because the flag makes the choice explicit and known at comptime.
+I prefer making the difference visible to the user so there’s no “magic” happening under the hood and it’s clear that there are two distinct implementations with different trade-offs.
 I borrowed this idea from [joadnacer/atomic_queue](https://github.com/joadnacer/atomic_queues.git).

 ## Usage
 You can find a basic example [here](./src/example.zig).